HanaTensor/0sm-skills/06/papers.md

 ## Overview

 Group 06 opens with the formal fiber bundle proof of the g-factor structure, establishing the U(1) principal bundle framework that organizes the Berry phase results of Groups 02–05.
-Papers in this group are expected to elevate structural correspondences (gauge symmetry, gravitational mediator) from phenomenological observations to rigorous derivations.
+Papers in this group elevate structural correspondences (gauge symmetry, gravitational mediator) from phenomenological observations to rigorous derivations.

 Development arc (so far):

 1. U(1) fiber bundle formalization of g = 2 and dual-frame decomposition (#48)
+2. Photon-sphere ejection mechanism as gravitational mediator; Thomas precession via Tomonaga framing; geometric UV cutoff (#49)

 ---